Next astronomy nights

-Bringing Astronomy to the Sidewalk in Pasadena and Monrovia
+Bringing Astronomy to the sidewalk in Monrovia, CA

 Ask John Dobson how he became interested in astronomy, and he‘ll answer, “I was born!”
 People have a natural fascination with the Sun, Moon, planets, and stars, but to most it‘s something they read about in a magazine or see on television.